InstantRobin/Budgeting-App-Project/README.md

 ✔️As a user, I want to be able to sort and update this history <br>
 ✔️As a user, I want to be able to print a history of these actions <br>

-As a user, I want to be able to store my account data to a file<br>
+✔As a user, I want to be able to store my account data to a file<br>
-As a user, I want to be able to load my account data from a file<br>
+✔As a user, I want to be able to load my account data from a file<br>

 As a user, I want to be able to create charts/graphs of this data <br>